hotgloupi/configure.py/README.md

      # If you want to append one element, you can use := operator
      $ ./configure -D PREFIXES:=/some/prefix

-That that all of those commands will create a variable of type list, even if it does not exist.
+Note that all of those commands will create a variable of type list, even if it does not exist.

 #### Undefining variables